divs1210/hastar/README.md

 of Clojure for a project like this, and how it performed under the stress of working with an inherently alien, mutable world.

-Mostly, I want to find out whether writing "serious" 3D games in Clojure is possible and practical.
+Mostly, I want to find out whether writing "serious" 3D games in Clojure is possible and practical, and what are the tradeoffs it entails.

 ## Setup